Still downloading templates?

 Simply put, time values are tricky in Excel—especially when calculating time difference, hours worked, or the difference between two employees.

 There isn’t a single formula or format for calculating time in Excel.
 It depends on your dataset and the goal you want to achieve.
-Most use a custom format (number over text function) to understand time and date values, or the time difference value.
+Most use a custom format (number over text function) to display time and date values or time differences.

 But there are two types of calculations to get you started, which include:

 Because Excel times are numbers, you can add and subtract them.
-And the difference between a start time and an end time is called “time difference” or “elapsed time.”
+The difference between a start time and an end time is called the “time difference” or “elapsed time.”

 These are the steps to subtract times whose difference is less than 24 hours: